 What’s Behind Animal Migration?

+Fall migration has begun, and the animals are on the move.
 Migration is the mass movement of large groups of animals or people from one place to another.
-It is often because conditions have changed so that staying where they were will make life difficult.
+It is often because conditions have changed so that staying where they were, will make life difficult.

-Aside from certain tropical and evergreen forest areas where migrations are relatively uncommon, a large number of both aquatic and terrestrial species move from one habitat to another at some time during their lives.
+Aside from certain tropical and evergreen forest areas where migrations are relatively uncommon, many both aquatic and terrestrial species move from one habitat to another during their lives.

 I think the reasons behind the moves are pretty obvious.
 The changing temperatures seem to be the biggest factor causing animals to move.